InfinityChicken/LemLibOLD/docs/tutorials/2_configuration.md

 ### Track Width

-Track width is the distance between the left side and right sides of the drivetrain.
+Track width is the distance from the left side of the drivetrain to the right side of the drivetrain.
 Specifically, from the middle of the wheels.
 Track width is shown in the diagram below:

 ```{image} ../assets/2_configuration/track_width.png
 :width: 400